 It is intended to collect the parameters that can be observed in relation to the welding processes in specific elements.
 Some of the used and measured parameters are related to the involved sheet metal parts, describing the thickness of the sheet and the applied sheet angle between each two sheet metal parts.

 On the other hand, the parameters that are mentioned in terms of the welding process related to the weld itself can be distinguished.
-The detailed description of these parameters can be seen for sheet parameters in clause 10.2.4.3 and for weld position parameters in clause 10.2.4.4.
+The detailed description of these parameters can be seen for sheet parameters in 10.2.4.3 and for weld position parameters in 10.2.4.4.
 Accordingly, each seam weld can have as many weld-position-related parameters (e.g. a-value), as it has weld positions.
 In Figure 51 for instance its two of both.

 8329_ed1fig51.EPS